 The Quickest Way to Get Your Ears Back to Normal

-So, if air pressure is the cause, your ears will normally get back to normal in a day or two.
+So, if air pressure is the cause, your ears will normally get back to normal in a day.
 You may have to wait for your immune system to kick in if your blockage is due to an ear infection (you might need an antibiotic to speed things up).
 And that may take up to a week or two.
 You might have to wait even longer than that if you have a sinus infection.

 Some patience will be needed before your ears get back to normal (though that may feel counterintuitive), and you need to be able to modify your expectations according to your actual situation.